 If you’ve been anywhere near a TV or computer today, you’ve probably heard that scientists are reporting a sharp rise in colorectal cancers in adults as young as their 20s and 30s.
 Possible explanations for this dangerous trend are obesity, sedentary lifestyles, alcohol, chronic conditions like inflammatory bowel disease and Type 2 diabetes, and HPV infection (very rarely causes rectal cancer).

-What I’m not hearing a lot of discussion about yet is red meat and processed meat consumption.
-This is a shame, because the American Cancer Society has been advising Americans to “limit consumption of processed meat and red meat” since 2002.
+What I do not hear a lot of discussion about yet are red meat and processed meat consumption.
+This is a shame because the American Cancer Society has been advising Americans to “limit consumption of processed meat and red meat” since 2002.
 This is really, really old news as health breakthroughs go.

 The risk of colon and rectal cancer increases by roughly 20 – 28% for every serving of red or processed meat that you eat each day.
 A serving is 3 1/2 ounces cooked fresh meat or 2 ounces of processed meat, way less than most people are used to seeing on their plate.

 How do red meat and processed meat cause colorectal cancer?
 The nitrite that is used to color and preserve processed meats forms N-nitroso compounds in the gut when you’re digesting your meal.
 It’s not just processed meats that lead to the formation of N-nitroso compounds, though, they are also formed when we consume fresh red meat (possibly as a result of a reaction involving the heme iron in red meat).
 These N-nitroso compounds can be carcinogenic.
 Buying bacon that is labeled “no added nitrites or nitrates” or “uncured” does not help as much as people would like to believe if it helps at all.
 These meats still contain nitrites and nitrates from natural sources, such as celery powder.